-- The figures should be put in a pot of very warm water for about 30 seconds, maybe a little longer.
+- The figures should be put in a pot of very warm water for about a minute or longer.
 It cannot be boiling water, because too high temperature will bend the figures, but also not “lukewarm” water.
 The heated resin becomes much more flexible, thanks to which we reduce the risk of any cracking.
 Then it will be much easier and safer to cut off the brackets.

 - Figures, and especially places where there are supports, should be heated with a dryer.
 Thanks to this, we will achieve the same effect as with hot water.

-- In addition, we will need modeling pliers for processing.
-A scalpel can also be used, but it creates more stress and is more risky.
+In addition, we will need modeling pliers for processing.
+A scalpel can also be used.

-What do we need a dryer for?
+Why do we need warm water or a dryer?
 The heated resin becomes much more flexible, which reduces the risk of any breakage.
-When starting to cut off our brackets, it is worth warming up the model a little with a dryer (preferably one side first, cut off the supports and then repeat the process on the other side).
-Of course, be careful not to overdo the heat and melt the model.
-It’s enough that the model will be warm.
+When starting to cut off our supports, it is worth warming up the model a little.

 After cutting off the supports that are attached to the gun barrels and other elements on the sides or superstructures, you can remove those that are attached to the bottom.
 Here we no longer have to use the dryer (except on the smallest models).